wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Proxy Troubleshooting

-In this section of the **Operations for Applications Service and Proxy Data** dashboard, you can investigate second-level metrics that give you insight into questions, such as:
+In this section of the **Tanzu Observability Service and Proxy Data** dashboard, you can investigate second-level metrics that give you insight into questions, such as:
 * Why are some points blocked?
 * What's the file descriptor usage on the proxy JVM?
-* How long does it take for points to be pushed from the proxy to Operations for Applications?
+* How long does it take for points to be pushed from the proxy to Tanzu Observability?

 For example, this row from that section shows latency metrics using `~proxy.push.*.duration.duration.median`:

 ![A screenshot of the P95 Network Latency, P75 Network Latency and Median Network Latency charts.](images/proxy_troubleshooting.png)

 In this section of the dashboard, you can also monitor the time a proxy is spending with [preprocessing rules](proxies_preprocessor_rules.html).
 The charts show the time the JVM spends on the rules and determine the overall effectiveness of the rules.
 Rules that are not optimized can contribute to data lag.
-As a result, Operations for Applications will not receive the data in a timely manner.
+As a result, Tanzu Observability will not receive the data in a timely manner.

 For best performance, make sure that the expression leverages the [regex best practices for the proxy rules](proxies_preprocessor_rules.html#regex-notes) and that your proxy runs the latest version.